Article Table Of Contents

 Then, we ranked each neighborhood in San Jose, California for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

 Summary: The Worst Neighborhoods Around San Jose

-Well there you have it -- the worst of the neighborhoods in San Jose with Buena Vista landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in San Jose with Buena Vista landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in San Jose aren't all bad.
+As mentioned earlier, the neighborhoods in San Jose aren’t all bad.
 West San Jose takes the cake as the best place to live in San Jose.

 We ranked the neighborhoods from worst to best in the chart below.